-A: Well, it certainly wasn’t unusual for a kid from my generation to have an affinity for “Things with wings” but what charted my own course was our home being located directly beneath the confluence of two runway final-approach paths…one southbound to Chicago’s O’Hare International Airport, and the other northward to the military’s Glenview Naval Air Station.
+A: Well, it certainly wasn’t unusual for a kid from my generation to have an affinity for ‘things with wings’, but what charted my own course was our home being located directly beneath the confluence of two runway final-approach paths…one southbound to Chicago’s O’Hare International Airport, and the other northward to the military’s Naval Air Station-Glenview.

-Summer’s were spent laying on my back in the grass, watching A4-Skyhawk fighters come roaring down final with their gear and flaps hanging out, bristling with guns and rockets…while a thousand feet above it and heading in the opposite direction, you’d see the new Boeing Model-747, of such immense and unprecedented scale that it appeared to be suspended motionless against the sky.
+Childhood summers were spent laying on my back in the grass, watching A4-Skyhawk fighters come roaring down final with their gear and flaps hanging out, bristling with guns and rockets…while a thousand feet above, and heading in the opposite direction, you’d see the new Boeing Model-747…of such immense and unprecedented scale that it appeared to be suspended motionless against the sky.
 Boeing had not only designed an amazing aircraft, but seemingly had developed a new form of levitation as well.

-And to close the deal, once a year the suburban tranquility would be shattered by the Blue Angels blasting overhead at tree-top level in formation, practicing for their annual Air-Show (before sonic-booms were outlawed.)
-The rest was history, and it was aviation “Church” for me (sorry about Med-School mom.)
+And to close the deal, once a year the suburban tranquility would be shattered by the Blue Angels blasting overhead in formation just above the treetops, practicing for their annual Air-Show (before sonic-booms were outlawed.)
+The rest was history, and it was aviation “Church” for me.

-A: Well, formal education seemed like a solid idea, and I was fortunate enough to attend a University (Illinois) that housed both a College of Business, as well as an Aviation school (for those whom can’t make up their mind!)
-Thus, by doubling-up the course-load through dual enrollment, I was able to graduate with a combination of a degree in Investment Analysis, along with Pilot and Mechanical Technician certifications.
-It was a little embarrassing showing up for “Stock Market Theory” smelling of AvGas, but frankly it wasn’t much worse than the dense clouds of “Brut” the frat-guys were sporting at the time (in fact, I’m pretty sure it was the same formula.)
-In any case, juggling “Margin Calls” with “Departure Stalls” was all just part of the adventure.
+A: Well, school seemed like a solid idea, and fortunately my University of choice (Illinois) had both a College of Business, as well as an Aviation School.
+Thus, by doubling-up through dual-enrollment, I was able to graduate with a somewhat counter-intuitive combo of a degree in Investment Analysis, as well as FAA Pilot’s and Mechanic’s ratings.
+It was a little embarrassing to show-up for class in “Stock Market Theory” smelling of Avgas, but it really wasn’t much worse than the dense clouds of “Brut” the other guys were sporting at the time (I honestly think that it was the same formula)…and in any case, juggling “Margin Calls” with “Departure Stalls” was all just part of the fun.

-A: I joined Million Air Dallas in 1988 just a few years after it’s opening, having never seen anything like it before (nor had anyone else.)
-At a time when an expanding population of jet owners were still launching on trips by just pushing their aircraft out in front of their dark, corrugated-metal storage hangars, Million Air Dallas understood that there had to be a better way…so they built it.
+A: I joined Million Air Dallas in 1988 just a few years after its opening, having never seen anything like it before (nor had anyone else.)
+At a time when an expanding population of jet owners were still launching on trips by just pushing the aircraft out in front of their dark, corrugated-metal storage hangars, Million Air Dallas understood that there had to be a better way…so they built it.
 They knew that service and opulence would be among the expectations of people whom were going to access private aviation, and Million Air Dallas was the first to meet (and exceed) those expectations.
-In the 35 years since then, this wildly successful formula has been often copied, but never duplicated.
+In the nearly 40 years since then, this wildly successful formula has been oft-copied, but never duplicated.

-A: The obvious first thing would have to be our private jet “Showroom.”
-While a typical Aircraft Broker will park you in a stuffy, off-airport conference room and plow through Power-Point slides, here at Million Air Dallas we provide a uniquely interactive, walk-and-talk, touch and feel jet experience.
-On any given day at our exclusive facility we have available for you jets of all sizes, makes and models, with which you can get up close and personal.
+A: The obvious first thing would have to be our private jet “Showroom” (and not a “sales” showroom…but a “jet-experience” showroom.)
+While a typical Aircraft Broker out there will park you in a stuffy, off-airport conference room and plow through Power-Point slides, here at Million Air Dallas we provide a uniquely interactive, walk-and-talk, touch and feel jet experience.
+On any given day at our exclusive Owner’s Club we have available for you jets of all sizes, makes and models, with which you can get up close and personal.
 While everyone else is busy working on their “Virtual Reality” presentations…we just skip the “Virtual” part.
 Simply put: “We have the planes.”